devopstrainers1/Jenkins-Docker/README.md

 3. Configure Jenkins to use Docker Hub credentials by creating a Jenkins credential named 'Docker' with your Docker Hub username and password/token.

-4. Adjust the `DOCKER_IMAGE_NAME` variable in the Jenkinsfile to match your desired Docker image name.

 ## Usage

 1. Trigger the Jenkins pipeline manually or set up a webhook for automatic builds.